 With tax season right around the corner, many business owners find themselves feeling at least a little stressed out this time of year.
 Even under ideal circumstances, tax season is a busy and hectic time of year for hard-working business owners; if you’re not confident in the state of your taxes, this can make matters worse.

-The best way to avoid feeling overwhelmed come tax time is to simply be prepared.
+Being prepared is the best way to avoid feeling overwhelmed during tax time.
 The good news?
 There are plenty of simple yet effective steps you can take now to make tax season significantly less stressful.

 Organize Your Books